DavidLMS/aphra/README.md

 ## Motivation

 The spark for starting this project came from a desire to challenge myself by designing a complex agentic workflow from scratch.
 The primary goal here is to learn and grow through the process of building something like this from the ground up.
 I chose the theme of translation because I've been toying with the idea of publishing [my personal blog](https://davidlms.com) in English as well.
-My next step will be to integrate Aphra into the publication pipeline, so translations become a seamless part of the process.
+I have successfully integrated 🌐💬 Aphra into the publication pipeline, making translations a seamless part of the process.
+If you're interested in how this was achieved, you can find a detailed guide in the [Wiki](https://github.com/DavidLMS/aphra/wiki/Using-in-a-pipeline).

 As a computer science teacher, I also saw this as a great opportunity to create a small, yet complete, open-source project that follows best practices for publishing on GitHub.
 That's why there are so many options to get started, all designed with a didactic approach in mind.
 Any feedback on how to improve in that area is more than welcome.